Your kids are curled up on the couch reading their new library books.

 - Talk Later – People can’t think logically or rationally when they are in a highly charged emotional state.
 Resist the urge to ask, “why are you acting this way?” or “what’s the matter?”
 Instead, process the event later when everyone is calm.

 - Stick With It – There are times when it seems like your presence or support isn’t making a difference.
 Or maybe you’re tired.
 Feel unsupported or frustrated.
 Those are all normal feelings.
 However, the message you send through this one parenting strategy speaks volumes to your child (even if they never acknowledge it): You are worthy of love.

 Loving Past the Behavior means that you do NOT…

 - Demand Compliance – I know it would be more convenient if your child stopped screaming, but standing over them with a wagging finger shouting is going to add fuel to the fire.
 Instead, use this “Get Low” strategy and follow the steps above.

 - Give In – Be careful that you do not send your child a different message: “I will be with you in your frustration until I get tired of it, then I will give up and you can do/have whatever it is that you were demanding a few minutes ago.”
-Emphasize with their struggle and hold a boundary.
+Empathize with their struggle and hold a boundary.